 Organisation of Collective Worship

-KS2 and KS1 separately take part in two collective worship assemblies per week centred around a whole-school value to include prayer/thought for the day, one singing assembly containing collective worship led by school staff to include thought for the day and one in-class collective worship led by class teacher to include period of reflection.
+KS2 and KS1 separately take part in two collective worship assemblies per week centred around a whole-school value to include prayer/thought for the day and one centred around the 'right of the month' linked to Rights Respecting Schools.
+There is one singing assembly containing collective worship led by school staff to include thought for the day and one in-class collective worship led by class teacher to include period of reflection.

 KS2 and KS1 combine for one celebration assembly including collective worship led by member of senior leadership to include prayer/thought for the day.

 These are our key principles in planning collective worship:

 All children will take part in Collective Worship every day.

 All members of staff will be given the opportunity to lead Collective Worship.